Spring Apologetics Lectures

 The Case for the Christ of the New Testament:An Adversarial Dialogue Concerning the Existence of Jesus Christ

 The third Annual Spring Apologetics Lectures conducted 9 May 2013.
-A unique opportunity to sit in on a discussion of the very propositions upon with the Christian faith stands or falls--propositions relating to the person and work of Jesus Christ.
+A unique opportunity to sit in on a discussion of the very propositions upon which the Christian faith stands or falls--propositions relating to the person and work of Jesus Christ.
 It is a high-level adversarial dialogue in both substance and spirit--the pursuit of the truth with emphasis on drawing conclusions warranted by the evidence.

 2012: 2nd Annual SAL